YukiUchima/TheCSharpAcademy/README.md

 # TheCSharpAcademy
-# 12/06 Connected Work PC to Repo
+# 1/26 Connected new Win10 LTSC to Repo